Transformation Double Categories Associated to 2-Group Actions: Introduction

 In the case of connections on gerbes, there is also a well-understood local picture in terms of forms and functions.
 However, these naturally form something more complex than a groupoid.
 The relationship between this local picture and a notion of global symmetries is less well-established.
-In our subsequent paper, we will show a simple example of how it arises from a global symmetry 2-group acting on a category which plays the role of the moduli space of connections on gerbes over $M$.
-For even higher-categorical structures, denoted $n$-gerbes, one can describe the transport of higher-dimensional surfaces, or $n$-branes.
+In our subsequent paper, we will show a simple example of how the local picture arises from a global symmetry 2-group acting on a category which plays the role of the moduli space of connections on gerbes over $M$.
+For even higher-categorical structures, known as $n$-gerbes, one can describe the transport of higher-dimensional objects, or $n$-branes.
 This naturally has connections to string theory \cite{schreiber-sati-stasheff, baez-perez}, and to other areas in theoretical physics.

-Our most direct motivation relates to work of Yetter \cite{yettqft}, and Martins and Porter \cite{martinsporter}, extending a certain field theory (the Dijkgraaf-Witten model) to 2-groups.
+Our main specific motivation within HGT relates to work of Yetter \cite{yettqft}, and Martins and Porter \cite{martinsporter}, extending a certain field theory (the Dijkgraaf-Witten model) to 2-groups.
 One of the ultimate goals in our project is to reproduce for these theories a groupoid-based approach to such a model \cite{morton-etqft}, using the double groupoids we find here, relating these field theories to the representations of the double groupoids.

-While this motivation is of interest to us, it is not necessary to understand this paper.
+While the motivation from HGT is of interest to us, it is not necessary to understand the present paper.
 For the moment, we are simply interested in understanding better how the relationship between local and global symmetries applies when the entity whose symmetries are involved happens to be a category.
-Since the notion of symmetry is one of the most fundamental, and categories have proven to be a vital and important part of modern mathematics, this should be of interest well beyond the context of our original example.
+Since the notion of symmetry is one of the most fundamental, and categories have proven to be a vital and important part of modern mathematics, the present study should be of interest well beyond the context of our original example, and applicable in a variety of areas.